 Outdoor gear brand, Cotopaxi, is committed to sustainable business practices and design.
 Ethics is important to Cotopaxi through every step of the process including design, manufacturing and sales.
 Their materials are ethically sourced and focused on avoiding waste.

 How can your business go green?
-Start by taking a look at your process and material sourcing -- how much waste can you avoid?
+Start by taking a look at your process and material sourcing — how much waste can you avoid?
 If you want to start with an actionable step, choosing to sell your products in recycled boxes is one simple step that can go a lot farther than you can imagine.
+With Brandable Box, you can get 100% recycled shipping boxes with an extra bonus — you can customize your shipping box with your logo.
+Browse custom shipping boxes.